Where in the World is EPS?

 After dinner we strolled over to the Shelbourne Hotel.

-We found our way to the smaller of their two bars where we w
+We found our way to the smaller of their two bars where we were able to have a few corner tables (photo above).

 While we were enjoying the evening, Fiona received a call from Brian back home with some great news.
 Her green card had arrived.
 She now can go back and forth to Ireland and not apply for all the necessary visas.